GonzagaRobotics/ControlSystem/README.md

 - `name` - Display name for the tab.
 - `attributes` - An array of strings defining attributes for the tab.

+The first tab in the array will be the default tab when ControlSystem starts.
+There is no way to change this at the moment.

 #### Tab Panes

 The tab has a `panes` array that contains the panes that are displayed in the tab.
 This is different from the `panes` array, and any pane you use here must be defined in the main `panes` array.